 The Smarkey Heated Jacket is the lightest jacket in the review while still being great in bad weather.
-It’s made of Rayon which is both wind and water resistant, and a great insulator.
+It’s made of Rayon which is both water and wind-resistant, and a great insulator.
 So, despite being thin, this heated jacket does a great job keeping the heat in and bad weather out.

 It features three heating zones that have 3 heat settings: low, medium, and high.
 You can switch between them with ease and they do a great job of keeping you toasty.

-As well as being warm, this jacket is also pretty stylish.
+As well as being able to keep you warm, these heated jackets are also pretty stylish.
 You can wear it anywhere, on the trail or at the bar.
 It also comes with a USB charging port for topping up your phone or any other USB device.

-The only drawbacks of this heated jacket are that it is a little thin for colder weather days and the battery is a little bulkier than on the others, which may get annoying.
+The only drawbacks of this heated jacket are that it is a little thin for cold weather days and the battery is a little bulkier than on the others, which may get annoying.

 Overall, this quality heated jacket that’s well made and affordable.
 You may need to add a layer on those colder days though.

 If you are after a heated vested instead of a heated jacket, this option from our friends at Ororo is one worth considering.